dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 - **Organisation units**: Describes where the event took place.

-Data Visualizer lets you use these dimensions completely flexible in terms of appearing as series, categories and filter.
+Data Visualizer is highly flexible in terms of allowing you to use these dimensions as series, categories and filter.

-To select items for each one, open the dimension modal window by clicking on a dimension.
-This window will also be opened automatically when adding a dimension with out items to the layout.
+To select items for a dimension, open the dimension modal window by clicking on a dimension.
+This window will also be opened automatically when adding a dimension without selected items to the layout.
 Select which items to add to the visualization by double-clicking an item or by selecting an item with a single click and using the arrows in the middle.
 The order of appearance will be the same as the order in which they are selected.
 Selected items can be reordered by dragging and dropping them in the Selected section.

 ![](resources/images/data-visualizer/data-visualizer-dimension-modal.png)

 #### Select periods

 When selecting a Period you have to option to choose between fixed periods and relative periods.
 These can also be combined.
 Overlapping periods are filtered so that they only appear once.
-For relative periods the names are relative to the current date, e.g. if the current month is March and **Last month** is selected, the month of February is added.
+For relative periods the names are relative to the current date, e.g. if the current month is March and **Last month** is selected, the month of February is shown in the visualization.

 ![](resources/images/data-visualizer/data-visualizer-period-dimension-modal.png)

 #### Select organisation units

-The organisation units dialog is flexible in order to make selection easy for you.
-There are essentially three ways of selecting organisation units:
+The organisation units dialog is flexible, offering essentially three ways of selecting organisation units:

 - Explicit selection: Use the **tree** to explicitly select the organisation units you want to appear in the visualization.
 If you right-click on an organisation unit you can easily choose to select all org units below it.